microsoft/react-native-code-push/README.md

 npm install --save react-native-code-push
 ```

 The React Native plugin for CodePush is configured to be linked with your project automatically by [RNPM](https://github.com/rnpm/rnpm) upon installation via an NPM postinstall hook.
-To verify that the linking has succeeded, you should see the following lines in the terminal after installation:
+To verify that the linking has succeeded, you should see the following output in your terminal after installation:
 ```
 rnpm info Linking react-native-code-push android dependency rnpm info Android module react-native-code-push has been successfully linked